POSM Crossbore Tools Emphasize Safety, Accuracy, and Accountability

 The ability to attach limitless files to a single location is another feature unique to POSM.
 Session runs, photos, observations, notes… everything tagged as important stays attached for reference and review.
 And all files are saveable to a network or flash drive.

 Clearing out a single crossbore can take multiple inspections, so POSM makes sure the entire inspection history and all relevant data is available to you all in one place.
 (These inspections will also tie back to the bore card.)
-And if someone else takes over the repair, you can share with them the history of the site.
+And if someone else takes over the repair, you can share the history of the site with them.

-POSM Software has created an accurate and robust solution to help companies address crossbores in a way that reduces risk, maximizes accuracy, and and verifies your actions.
-And our method has a proven track record of success going back years.
-Our goal is to ensure that all companies in our industry can address crossbores in the safest, most efficient manner possible so that repairs are implemented thoroughly and without incident.
+POSM Software has created an accurate and robust solution to help companies address crossbores in a way that reduces risk, maximizes accuracy, and verifies your actions.
+Our method has a proven track record of success going back years.
+POSM;s goal is to ensure that all companies in our industry can address crossbores in the safest, most efficient manner possible so that repairs are implemented thoroughly and without incident.
 We’ve created the tools to make that happen.